mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 {: #reserved_words}

 ABSOLUTE ADD AFTER ALTER ALL AND ANY AS ASC
-BEFORE BETWEEN BREAK BY
+BEFORE BEGIN BETWEEN BREAK BY
 CASE COMMIT CREATE CLOSE CONTINUE CROSS CURSOR
 DECLARE DEFAULT DELETE DESC DISPOSE DISTINCT DO DROP DUAL ELSE ELSEIF END EXCEPT EXISTS EXIT
-FETCH FIRST FOR FROM FULL
+FETCH FIRST FOR FROM FULL FUNCTION
 GROUP
 HAVING
 IF IN INNER INSERT INTERSECT INTO IS